 Like smoking and vaping marijuana, public use of edibles is basically illegal.
-This includes in vehicles, whether it’s your own or someone else’s.
+This includes vehicles, whether it’s your own or someone else’s.
 Edible forms of cannabis may be easier to hide, but it’s not worth the risk of getting caught.
 Before trying cannabis edibles for the first time, know the laws regarding use in your location.

 Making your own cannabis edibles is not that difficult with the knowledge of a few basic cooking techniques.
-The issue that needs to be considered when you’re cooking at home is the concentration of marijuana in your food is difficult to determine, no matter how careful you measure.
+Determining marijuana concentration in homemade food is difficult, despite careful measuring.
 You can become more proficient at it over time and